 What does stand out, however, are the qualities that attract people to such a specialised field in the first place.
 After all, far from working only as a necessity, engineers are career-driven: they need analytical abilities, sophistication, and initiative.

-It is no wonder, then, that many can afford to rise up when they’re feeling undervalued and/or take the time to soul search—before ultimately finding a new discipline that suits them all the better.
+It is no wonder, then, that many can afford to rise up (particularly when when they’re feeling undervalued) and/or take the time to soul search—before ultimately finding a new discipline that suits them all the better.